Freiling87/CCU/CCU/Scratchpad.md

 InvDatabase.FillChest ~923 uses component.extraVarString, check if Name found rather than just null
 Attempt: P_ObjectMultObject.OnDeserialize_Postfix
 If DW, use magic str for ExtraVarStrings lower down in same method
-##		CT	Drug Warrior Modifiers
-GoalBattle.Process is where the effect is applied.
-###			T	Suppress Syringe AV
-The `-Syringe` text is just clutter
-The sound is sometimes not applicable lorewise
-	P_GoalBattle.Process_GateSyringeAV
-###			T	Extended Release
-Duration:
-	P_GoalBattle.CustomStatusDuration(Agent agent)
-Deactivation:
-	P_GoalBattle.Terminate_Postfix
-###			T	Eternal Release
-Test
-P_GoalBattle.CustomStatusDuration(Agent agent)
-###			H	One for the Road
-Effect triggers when they would flee instead of at beginning of combat
-####			C	Extended Release interaction
-When paired with ER, the effect lasts until they would no longer be intimidated.
-###			H	Post Warrior
-Effect triggers on end of threat (Regenerate, smoke, invisible)
-###			H	High on Pain
-Effect gains 1s of duration on taking damage
-###			H	Take the Thrill Kill Pill
-Effect gains 1s of duration on dealing damage, extra on kill
 ##		T	Explode On Death
 ###			T	Custom Explosion System
 New